 Shoulder arthroscopy is a procedure that allows us to insert a fiber optic camera into your shoulder joint.
 This allows us to visualize all the structures in the shoulder.
 Through this operation, we can then perform a number of different procedures without having to cut open the shoulder.
 Shoulder arthroscopy is recommended as a treatment option for patients who have painful disorders of the shoulder, who've shown to have structural abnormalities in the shoulder such as rotator cuff tears or label tears or other structures, or other damage inside the shoulder.

-An ideal candidate for shoulder arthroscopy is a patient who has had a structural problem with the shoulder either a torn rotator cuff or label tear has failed to improve with conservative treatments such as physical therapy and medications.
+An ideal candidate for shoulder arthroscopy is a patient who has had a structural problem with the shoulder, either a torn rotator cuff or label tear, that has failed to improve with conservative treatments such as physical therapy and medications.

-Once shoulder arthroscopy is recommended as a treatment the patient should discuss the procedure in detail with their doctor to determine what needs to be performed during the operation and what the post operative protocol for physical therapies involved after the surgery.
+Once shoulder arthroscopy is recommended as a treatment, the patient should discuss the procedure in detail with their doctor to determine what needs to be performed during the operation and what the postoperative protocol for physical therapies involves after the surgery.

 Following shoulder arthroscopy, patients are discharged to home; they can generally remove the sling soon after the surgery and begin gentle exercises.
 They then follow up with the physician a few days after the surgery to get further instructions on physical therapy.